 By lap 53, Russell had closed in on Leclerc and managed to get past him at turn 14.
 Hamilton did the same and was seemingly going even quicker than his Mercedes teammate.
 However, it was unlikely he was going to be allowed to pass Russell – with so few laps left of the race, Russell was not going to be denied a podium or potential win.

 Then disaster struck.
 At turn 10 of the final lap, Russell clipped the side on the way in and drove off into the wall ahead.
-This was heart-breaking – Russell had been driving so strongly for the whole race, at many stages it looked as though he was going to win, but he was left with a pointless finish at the very last moment.
+This was heart-breaking – Russell had been driving so strongly for the whole race, at many stages looking as though he was going to take the win, but he was left with a pointless finish at the very last moment.

 This race was an absolute rollercoaster to watch.
 The first 40 or so laps were not particularly eventful, with most of the action being among the drivers nearer the back of the pack.
 However, this was still entertaining to watch – I was interested in how Lawson would perform, as well as other new drivers such as Sargeant, and how their performances would affect the 2024 grid line-up.
 It’s disappointing that Lawson doesn’t yet have a seat for 2024, but seeing him on the grid in 2025 would be fantastic and well deserved.